 Is the Kailash Mansarovar Yatra currently open for Indian citizens?

-No, as of 2024, there is no news regarding the reopening of the Kailash Mansarovar Yatra for Indian citizens.
-For regular updates and news regarding the Yatra, you can join our WhatsApp group.
+Yes, as of December 18, 2024, an agreement between China and India enabled the resumption of the Kailash Yatra in 2025, according to MEA, India.
+For regular updates and more news regarding the Yatra, you can join our WhatsApp group.

 How long does the Kailash Mansarovar Yatra last for?